-Here’s how debt recycling could work:
+Here is a scenario showing how debt recycling might work:

 - Use equity in your property as security for an investment-purpose loan – this means your home will be used as security and may be put at risk.